Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 So; is there a reasonable explanation for this apparent discrepancy?

-Well; first off let me point out that in order for the threat to resonate in Adam's thinking; it had to be related to death as Adam understood death in his day, rather than death as the Bible thumpers understand it in their day.
-In other words: Adam didn't expect to die spiritually.
-No, he expected to die normally; viz: physically; like as in pass away.
+Well; first off let me point out that in order for the consequence to resonate in Adam's thinking; it had to be related to death as Adam understood it.
+In other words: Adam wasn't threatened to die spiritually.
+No, he was threatened to die normally; i.e. physically; like as in pass away.

-How can I be so sure that God meant normal death instead of spiritual death?
-Because according to Gen 3:19 that's how it worked out; and to make sure Adam stayed normally dead, God blocked his access to the tree of life.
+How can I be so sure that God meant normal death?
+Because according to Gen 3:19 that's how it worked out; and to make sure Adam would die, God blocked his access to the tree of life.
 (Gen 3:22-24)

 Anyway; the trick is: Adam wasn't told he would die the instant he tasted the fruit.
 God's exact words were "in the day"

 Well; according to Gen 2:4, the Hebrew word for "day" is a bit ambiguous.
-It can easily indicate a period of time much, much longer than 24 hours' viz; the "day" of Adam's death began the moment he ate the fruit.
+It can easily indicate a period of time much, much longer than 24 hours; i.e. the day of Adam's death began the moment he ate the fruit.

 That was a milestone in human history.
-Up till Adam tasted the fruit, the only days on record were the six of creation, and the one when God ceased creating.
+Up till Adam tasted the fruit, the only significant day on record was the creation era.
 Adam inaugurated a new day by tasting the fruit— the day of death.